kpradeep12/code-blogger/_posts/2019-01-20-generate-data-using-strategy-design-pattern.md

 }
 {% endhighlight %}

 *generateBoolean()* method will return an instance of anonymous class which implements Generator interface.
 This method internally uses *java.util.Random* class to return value.
+This way we no more need to maintain separate class.

 #### Number Generator

-In the below example I added *generateNumber()* method which returns integers.
+I added *generateNumber()* method in the interface which returns integers.

 {% highlight java %}
     static Generator<Integer> generateNumber(){